 Frustration was in the air at the June 29 meeting.
 This frustration included a review of the June 26 meeting at which both Boarman and the Greenbelt school board representative Jim Henderson were present.
-At that meeting, and confirmed by Manty, Boarman indicated that in his retirement letter, he indicated to Metts that he would be available to work until June 3 or July 31 to help with the trans tion.
-However, he did not get reply from Metts so June 30 wa his final official day.
-The impor tance of these issues was impresse on Henderson, who said he woul place them on the July 6 school board meeting agenda.
-This meet ing is the last of the summer. remains unclear if the PTSA con cerns have been placed on th agenda.
+At that meeting, and confirmed by Manty, Boarman indicated that in his retirement letter, he indicated to Metts that he would be available to work until June 30 or July 31 to help with the transition.
+However, he did not get a reply from Metts so June 30 was his final official day.
+The importance of these issues was impressed on Henderson, who said he would place them on the July 6 school board meeting agenda.
+This meeting is the last of the summer.
+It remains unclear if the PTSA concerns have been placed on the agenda.